An Airport Powered Entirely By Solar Power

 The international airport serves the giant Indian city of Kochi, in the Indian state of Kerala.
 Cochin is India’s third busiest terminal with only the international hubs at Mumbai and Delhi seeing more passenger numbers.

 There is a dedicated solar plant here, built specifically to power the airport.
-The solar power plant is dotted over three distinct locations within the airport boundaries.
+The solar power plant is dotted with three distinct locations within the airport boundaries.
 Most of the panels are placed on the roof of the training centre but there are plants based on one massive roof of the MRO hangar and one mounted on the ground.

 Amazingly, this world first in solar power and green thinking supports a busy airport that boasts some three terminals: one is for cargo, one for international passengers and the other flying in and out from domestic locations.